yuhuicaoo/PotatoDiseaseClassificaation/README.md

-# Plant Disease Classification using Deep Learning
+# Potato Disease Classification using Deep Learning

-This project focuses on developing a deep learning model to classify plant diseases using images.
+This project focuses on developing a deep-learning model to classify plant diseases using images.
 The model is built using TensorFlow and Keras, leveraging the PlantVillage dataset.

 ## Table of Contents
 - [Overview](#overview)